YordanGeorgiev/qto/doc/md/issue-tracker-features-and-functionalities.md

 ### 1.1.
 Purpose
 The purpose of this document is to describe all the features, functionalities and capabilities provided by a properly installed, configured and operated instance of the issue-tracker application.
-This document is the CONTRACT between you the potential or active user of an issue-tracker instance and the product owner of that instance.
+This document is the CONTRACT between you as the potential, former or active user of an issue-tracker instance and the product owner of that instance.